staskobzar/goagi/README.md

-Simple library that helps to build AGI sctipts or FastAGI servers with Go.
+Simple library that helps to build AGI scripts or FastAGI servers with Go.
 ```go
 import "github.com/staskobzar/goagi"
 ```